 The two deputies violated policy requiring them to get the prisoner’s acknowledgement that he was OK, instead leaving after 41 seconds.
-When Victorianne’s body was found it was cold with rigor ...
+When Victorianne’s body was found it was cold with rigor mortis setting in ...

 Peer-Review Reports Must be Disclosed in Philadelphia Jail Conditions Suit

 by David Reutter